Ed Bye

-Edward Richard Morrison Bye (born 12 June 1955) is a British film and TV producer and director.
-He directed the episodes of the science-fiction sitcom Red Dwarf from Series I-IV and VII-VIII.
+Edward Richard Morrison Bye is a British film and TV producer and director.
+He directed the episodes of the science-fiction sitcom Red Dwarf from series I to IV and VII to VIII.

 Early life

-Ed Bye is the son of Royal Marine Colonel Francis Clifford Edward Bye, OBE, of Great Bedwyn, Wiltshire, and of Twickenham, Ed Bye attended Mount House School in the late 1960s, where he was known as a swimmer.
-He later attended Ravensbourne College, London.
+Ed Bye is the son of Royal Marine Colonel Francis Clifford Edward Bye, OBE, of Great Bedwyn, Wiltshire, and Twickenham, He later attended Ravensbourne College, London.

 Career

 In 2011, he co-founded the production company Tall TV with Tim Dawson and Susan Nickson.

 Personal life

 He is married to comedian and actress Ruby Wax and has three children.
 His sister, Julia (d.
 2009), was married to the 6th Lord Garvagh.